-Here is the White and Red Dragon Fruit, Hylocereus undatus.
+Here is the Mixed White and Purple Dragon Fruit, Hylocereus undatus.
 It is one of several cactus species indigenous to the Americas.
 Pitaya usually refers to fruit of the genus Stenocereus, while pitahaya or dragon fruit refers to fruit of the genus Hylocereus.
 These cactus type fruits can take many years before they produce fruit but sometimes they can produce fruit in as little as 2 years!
 They can reach 5 feet tall if supported with a post or will sprawl along the ground get massive in size! fruits can reach one pond and come in red and white in which is what we offer.
 They are NOT cold hardy so bring them in for the winter.
 Open pollinated starts: 3 weeks Fruits: up to 5 years before first fruits.

-White And Red Dragon Fruit
+Mixed White and Purple Dragon Fruit

 RETURN & REFUND POLICY